 - 1 teaspoon coarse sea salt

-- Place watermelon, avocado, red onion slices, and mint in a large salad bowl.
+- For the salad: Place watermelon, avocado, red onion slices, and mint in a large salad bowl.

-- To make the dressing, whisk olive oil, lime juice, salt and pepper.
+- To make the dressing: Whisk together olive oil, lime juice, salt and pepper.

-- Drizzle over the salad.
-Gently stir everything to combine.
+- Drizzle the dressing over the salad.
+Gently toss to combine.

-- Cover it with stretch film and let it marinade in the fridge for 30 minutes.
+- If you have the time, cover it with stretch film and let it marinade in the fridge for 30 minutes*.

 - When ready to serve, sprinkle crumbled feta cheese on top.